ignaciofuentes/ignaciofuentes.github.io/_posts/2014-09-10-performance-considerations-kendo-batch-edit-mode.markdown

 }
 ```

-With these changes in place the Controller looks not too differently but certainly much more performant when put to the test.
+With these changes in place the Controller looks not too differently but is certainly much more performant when put to the test.

 ```csharp
 [HttpPost]